msalehisedeh/into-pipes/README.md

 }
 ```

-You can still continue formatting with existing pipes using InTo directive.. however, Email, Addess, Font, Image, Json, Link, and Rating formatters will insert actual components in the end resulting html.
+You can still continue formatting with existing pipes using InTo directive.. however, Email, Address, Font, Image, JSON, Link, and Rating formatters will insert actual components in the end resulting html.
 This means in the next release, I can add interactions with these components and add editable date component to format and edit the values when user interacts with the fields..
 To allow you to come up with nifty formatters that can interact with users, in future release, I will add possibility of customizing formatting tags as well ...

 # Version 0.3.0
 Internally changed code to make sure if array is the source to be transformed, all items in the array are transformed.